Chuo-ku Tourism Association Official Blog

 brothe3.JPG

-At the entrance of this Tokyo showroom, there are large photographs of the image characters Kantaro Nakamura and the Shichinosuke brothers (Brothers).
-Needless to say, the Kantaro and Shichinosuke brothers were Nakamuraya, the sons of the eighteenth generation Kanzaburo Nakamura, who died three years ago, and had been concerned about the relationship with the monument next door for a long time.
+At the entrance of this Tokyo showroom, photos of the image characters Kantaro Nakamura and the Nananosuke Brothers (Brothers) are posted.
+Needless to say, Kantaro and Nananosuke brothers were Nakamuraya, the sons of the eighteenth generation Kanzaburo Nakamura, who died three years ago, and had been worried about their relationship with this next monument.

-So, at the reception of Brother Tokyo Showroom, "I should solve the question," I asked about that point, and found that the birthplace of Edo Kabuki and the appointment of Nakamuraya Brothers were not particularly relevant.
-However, there was a similar question from the customer.
+So, when I asked at the reception of the Brother Tokyo Showroom, "I need to solve the questions," I found that the birthplace of Edo Kabuki and the appointment of Nakamuraya Brothers have nothing to do with that.
+I just had a similar question from the client.
 That's right.

-The photo below shows Nakamuraza reproduced at the Edo Tokyo Museum (Sumida-ku).
+The photo below shows Nakamura-za, which was reproduced at the Edo Tokyo Museum (Sumida-ku).

 brothe5.jpg